-In recent decades, the Australian Soybean Breeding Program (ASBP) has transformed Australian soybean (Glycine max) varieties in response to industry calls for varieties with superior quality grain traits.
-These include high protein, large seed size and clear hilum to supply the high value human consumption markets in Australia and internationally.
-In 2017, the Grower Variety Selection Committee (GVSC) was formed, and in consultation with the ASBP re-focused on selecting high yielding lines for northern NSW.
-Data from past seasons were assessed and several high yielding lines with adequate grain quality levels were chosen for on-farm evaluation in the summer of 2018-19.

-The GVSC was formed to allow growers greater involvement in selecting new varieties from the breeding program and to participate in data review and on-farm evaluation.
+Introduction In recent decades, the Australian Soybean Breeding Program (ASBP) has transformed Australian soybean (Glycine max) varieties in response to industry calls for varieties with superior quality grain traits.
+These include high protein, large seed size and clear hilum for supply the high value human consumption markets in Australia and internationally.
+In 2017, the Grower Variety Selection Committee (GVSC) was formed, and in consultation with the ASBP re-focused on the selection of high yielding lines for northern NSW.
+Data from past seasons were assessed and several high yielding lines with adequate levels of grain quality were chosen for on-farm evaluation in the summer of 2018/19.
+The GVSC was formed to allow growers greater involvement in the selection of new varieties from the breeding program and to participate in data review and on-farm evaluation.
 It consists of six grower members from the north coast region of NSW, and three NSW DPI representatives.
 The growers include Kevin Twohill (Murwillumbah), Paul Fleming (Codrington), Kate Dowley (Tabulam), Ben Clift (Codrington), Shane Causley (Warregah Island) and Alan Munro (Woodford Island).
 The NSW DPI representatives are Dr Natalie Moore (Research Agronomist), Nathan Ensbey (Technical Officer) and Sam Blanch (Technical Assistant).

-A replicated, on-farm experiment was conducted at Tabulam in northern NSW to assess two advanced, unreleased high yielding lines against the known Australian industry standard variety, Richmond^(b).
+A replicated, on-farm experiment was conducted at Kendall and Kate Dowley's property at Tabulam in northern NSW to assess two advanced, unreleased high yielding lines against the known Australian industry standard variety Richmond6.
+Site details location Growvale Trust, Plains Station Road, Tabulam, NSW 2469 (Latitude 28°57'23.2"S, Longitude 152°32'52.0''E) Co-operator Kendall and Kate Dowley, Growvale Trust